dsyang1024/compensator/README.md

 - 2023.04.20 Updated compensation function on the separate script 'comp_test.py'
 - 2023.04.21 Updated compensation function to move to 'comped_raw' folder after compensation
 - 2023.05.01 Working on the station code reading from the set_read function
+- 2023.05.17 File naming method has been automated and separate directory for image and integrated files

 ### Next update
-- make separate directory for image and integrated files
+- Update or make a choiceable outlier method

 ## Draft of the project